andrew-wilkes/godot-scene-templates/README.md

 A growing collection of useful scene templates for the Godot Game Engine.

+For each category (2D/3D), a Home scene is provided to give a menu to navigate to the various example scenes.

+You can download or clone this repository to your PC to try them out.

 ## [2D Scenes](2d)
 - ConfirmQuit - Popup asks for confirmation when quitting without saving
 - FileMenu - File Menu with example backend code and File Dialog